Managerial innovation: to each his own model

 Some of the most common new managerial practices include :

-Some companies are going one step further and adopting operating methods that differ more radically from traditional models…
+Some companies are going one step further and adopting operating modes that differ more radically from traditional models… These transformations require us toavoid the classic mistakes that cause change projects to fail, to ensure their lasting adoption.

 In an ever-changing professional world, employee commitment has become a major issue for companies.
 Find out in our dedicated article, 3 innovations to implement in your company.